 - Co-author, “Clearing Up Developer Health App Questions,” Law360 (February 26, 2016) (Subscription required)

-- Presenter, “The Role of Digital Health in the Shift to Value-Based Health Care,” Ropes & Gray Teleconference (May 2017)
+- “The Role of Digital Health in the Shift to Value-Based Health Care,” Ropes & Gray Webinar (May 2017)

-- Moderator, “Disentangling the Gordian Knot: Privacy and Compliance,” Digital Health Summer Summit, San Francisco (June 2015)
+- “Disentangling the Gordian Knot: Privacy and Compliance,” Digital Health Summer Summit (June 2015)

-- Speaker, “Lifestyle Data and Health Apps - Minding the Gap between the FDA, FTC, and Health Care Laws,” Association of Corporate Counsel - San Francisco Bay Area CLE lunch seminar, Palo Alto (June 2015)
+- “Lifestyle Data and Health Apps - Minding the Gap between the FDA, FTC, and Health Care Laws,” Association of Corporate Counsel - San Francisco Bay Area CLE seminar (June 2015)

-- Speaker, “Sensitive Data & The Business Judgement Rule,” Association of Corporate Counsel - San Francisco Bay Area CLE lunch seminar, San Francisco (February 2015)
+- “Sensitive Data & The Business Judgement Rule,” Association of Corporate Counsel - San Francisco Bay Area CLE seminar (February 2015)

-- Speaker, “What You Need to Know about HIPAA Privacy and Research,” The Feinstein Institute for Medical Research Public Research Education Program, Manhasset (December 2011)
+- “What You Need to Know about HIPAA Privacy and Research,” The Feinstein Institute for Medical Research Public Research Education Program (December 2011)

-- Speaker, “HIPAA Issues in Clinical Care,” Lenox Hill Hospital medical resident education seminar, New York (October 2011)
+- “HIPAA Issues in Clinical Care,” Lenox Hill Hospital medical resident education seminar (October 2011)